mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 If we call async on a GlobalScope, we will have no relationship to the parent coroutine.
 This means that the async coroutine:

-- cannot be can celled(if the parent is cancelled,functions inside async still run, thus wasting resources until they are done);
+- cannot be cancelled(if the parent is cancelled,functions inside async still run, thus wasting resources until they are done);
 - does not inherit a scope from any parent (it will always run on the default dispatcher and will not respect any context from the parent).

 The most important consequences are:
-• potential memory leaks and redundant CPU usage;
+- potential memory leaks and redundant CPU usage;
-• the tools for unit testing coroutines will not work here, so testing this function is very hard.
+- the tools for unit testing coroutines will not work here, so testing this function is very hard.

 #### coroutineScope